Itema-as/dawn-marketplace-server/org.dawnsci.marketplace.server/README.md

 ### Supported REST calls

-This provisional API will be identified by /api/p at the end of most urls.
+The Eclipse reference implementation provisional API will be identified by /api/p at the end of most urls.
 Those that are checked have been fully implemented.

 - [x]	`/api/p` - Returns Markets + Categories
 - [x] `/catalogs/api/p` - Returns a listing of all catalogs that are browsable with the MPC.